 - Internal marketing ops capability: No dedicated FTE → add $30K-$50K/year of consultant retainer to TCO.
 0.5 FTE → standard model.
 1+ dedicated FTE → can absorb most optimization in-house.

-Plug your numbers into the closest scenario, adjust for the five TCO decisions, and you'll have a 3-year budget that survives CFO scrutiny — not a vendor quote that breaks down by Month 6.
+Plug your numbers into the closest scenario, adjust for the five TCO decisions, and you will have a 3-year budget that survives CFO scrutiny — not a vendor quote that breaks down by Month 6.

 Whichever scenario fits your team, the TCO is defensible if you understand it before you commit.
-The audit before signing isn't a cost — it's the cheapest insurance against owning the wrong scenario for 3 years.
+The audit before signing is not a cost — it is the cheapest insurance against owning the wrong scenario for 3 years.